digitalrecompense/Dead-Internet-Bot-Math/README.md

 <div align="center">

-###### Bots dominate perception.
-Bots dominate discourse.
+###### Bots dominate perception and discourse.
 Bots dominate consensus.
-This is the mathematical heart of the Dead Internet.
+This is the mathematical heart of the "Dead" Internet.

 ## VIII.
 EXPONENTIAL RATCHET